dojo/docs/dojo/declare.rst

   // extend B using dojo.extend()
   dojo.extend(B, {
     m3: function(){
-      // this method is not decorated =>
+      // this method is not annotated =>
       // we should supply its name when calling
       // a superclass:
       // simple super call with the same arguments